krystofh/doc_scripter/readme.md

 The motivation is to be able to create a template document in Word with defined formatting and then be able to programatically edit its content to produce new documents.

-The provided example `confirm_flatmate.py` serves the purpose of generating "Wohnungsgeberbestätigung" - a form needed in Germany to confirm sub-lease a room in a shared flat.
+The provided example `confirm_flatmate.py` serves the purpose of generating "*Wohnungsgeberbestätigung*" - a form needed in Germany to confirm sub-lease a room in a shared flat.

 ## Installation

+- Prerequisities:
+  - python 3.10 installed
+- install with:

 ```bash
 python3 -m pipenv sync